Toyota Vitz: Indonesia

-The Yaris was launched in Indonesia on 10 February 2006.
-It is powered by the 1.5-litre 1NZ-FE engine matched to 4-speed Super ECT automatic or 5-speed manual transmission.
-Initially, the Yaris was offered in E, S and S Limited trim levels.
-The automatic only S and S Limited came with front, side and rear spoilers.
-Engine Start/Stop button is for the S Limited only.
+In June 2007, the E Limited trim was added with aero mudguards, rear spoiler and a grille with similar look with the Vios as differences with the standard E trim.
 The new base model J was added into the lineup in 2008.
 Limited edition TRD Sportivo model were added, based from J trim with body kit and lowered springs, only 10 units were made.

 The Yaris received its facelift on 16 March 2009 with new bumpers, grille, tail lights and revised interior.
-The mid-level E got aero-style mudguards and roof spoiler, while full body kits are remained on the S and S Limited.
+The mid-level E got aero-style mudguards and roof spoiler, while full body kits are remained on the S and S Limited, The Yaris facelift still retains the 1NZ-FE engine.
 The second TRD Sportivo model based from S Limited trim with extreme body kit and lowered springs was offered in small numbers in 2010.

 The Yaris received a facelift again on 14 March 2012 with the Vitz RS look but with fog lamp covers, body kit and spoiler, updated steering wheel on E, S and TRD Sportivo type, and new interior with red stitching on S and TRD Sportivo types.
 The S Limited type was renamed to S A/T and the TRD Sportivo variant added manual transmission (previously available in automatic transmission only), a body kit, and no longer used TRD suspension to reduce cost.
 Sales terminated in October 2013 when production in Thailand was replaced by the XP150 model.
 In other uses, Toyota Team Indonesia built a slightly modified Yaris based on the TRD Sportivo model and is used for races in the Indonesian Touring Car Championship.

 Malaysia

-The Yaris was also available in Malaysia, powered by the 1NZ-FE engine with 4-cylinder DOHC with VVT-i.
+The Yaris was also available in Malaysia in May 2006, powered by the 1NZ-FE engine with 4-cylinder DOHC with VVT-i.
 It comes in 2 trim levels: 1.5 G and 1.5 S, both with 4-speed automatic transmission with Super ECT and Gate Shifter, featuring an output of 80 kW at 6000 rpm, and a torque of 141 Nm at 4200 rpm.
 The 1.5 S trim comes with 15" solid disc brakes for the front wheels, front and rear bumper spoilers, side skirt and rear roof mounted spoiler, amber Optitron meter, a black center cluster, leather wrapped gearshift.